Episodes

 The I-SOON data leak has allowed us to identify FishMonger, a group notorious for the cyberattacks against Hong Kong universities back in 2019, as I-SOON.
 This contractor also developed a platform for tracking gambling activity, linking the group to Operation ChattyGoblin.
 MustangPanda conducted a series of attacks on cargo shipping companies in Norway, Greece, and the Netherlands, even compromising the ships’ systems.
 Since the Hamas-led attack on Israel in 2023, Iran-aligned groups have shifted focus to impact attacks.
 Visit WeLiveSecurity to read about other topics covered in the the latest ESET APT Activity Report.

-Guest: Robert Lipovský, ESET Principal Malware Researcher
+Robert Lipovský, ESET Principal Malware Researcher

 Read more @WeLiveSecurity.com and @ESETresearch on Twitter